skarllot/ImplicitGenerics/README.md

-# Any
+# Implicit Generics
-Provides a mechanism allowing generic type to be inferred implicitly
+Provides a mechanism that allows generic type parameter to be inferred implicitly.